markCwatson/toyos/README.md

 <br />

 > [!NOTE]
-> The makefile invokes a gcc cross-compiler with a generic target (i686-elf) custom build to not include any reminants of the host OS (stdlib, etc.).
+> The makefile invokes a gcc cross-compiler with a generic target (i686-elf) custom built to not include any reminants of the host OS (stdlib, etc.).
 It needs to be built from source.
 Follow the instructions [here](https://osdev.org/GCC_Cross-Compiler).

 <br />